 - Enhance civil and military cooperation between NATO and the Government of Georgia in support Euro-Atlantic integration goals described in the Annual National Plan (ANP).

 - Provide advice and assistance to the Government of Georgia in support of civilian and military reform efforts required for NATO integration.

-- Provide advice to Georgian and NATO authorities on the planning and implementation of cooperation programs and activities
+- Provide advice to Georgian and NATO authorities on the planning and implementation of cooperation programmes and activities.

 - Facilitate NATO and Allied bilateral and multilateral projects, events and visits.

 - Strengthen Georgia’s Euro-Atlantic integration reform process:

 - Assist Georgia in planning and implementing the civilian and military reform goals defined in the Annual National Programme (ANP).

 - Advise and assist Georgia’s reform of the armed forces in the framework of the Partnership for Peace (PfP) Planning and Review Process.

 - Support the planning and implementation of military reforms defined in the Georgia annual Work Plan developed by Georgia and the Military Committee.